I almost lost my business. And it’s because my innovating idea failed.

 When I re-evaluated, I was able to come up with a solution that addressed that root issue of shame.
 I realized that I had started on the right track, but the sales approach wasn’t positive enough.
 I had to go even further.
 So I developed my Words That Work strategy.
 It covered all the empowerment and positivity, and then some.

 The lesson here?
 Always bounce back.
 A ‘failed’ idea is not a failure, it’s an exploration, and it could just help you find the solution you really need.
-I could have never created my Words That Work system if I hadn’t tried and failed at the sales approach.
+I could have never created my Communication Code system if I hadn’t tried and failed at the sales approach.